caddyserver/caddy/CONTRIBUTING.md

 without significant changes, or it may be rejected entirely.
 Don't worry, that won't happen without an open discussion first.

-#### New features

-Before submitting a pull request, please open an issue first to discuss it and claim it.
-This prevents overlapping efforts and keeps the project in-line with its goals.
-If you prefer to discuss the feature privately, you can reach other developers on Gitter or you may email me directly.
-(My email address is below.)

-And don't forget to write tests for new features!
+If you are going to spend significant time implementing code for a pull request, best to open an issue first and "claim" it and get feedback before you invest a lot of time.

-#### Vulnerabilities
+### Vulnerabilities

 If you've found a vulnerability that is serious, please email me: Matthew dot Holt at Gmail.
 If it's not a big deal, a pull request will probably be faster.